-Maj.
+One counterargument to distributed CARs is that it would create an electronic signature that could give away the location of participants, exposing them to the risk of being targeted by enemy fires.
+This concern is rational, as we use electronic warfare to identify and target enemy command nodes, and surely the enemy Maj.
 Ryan Hamilton (center), a field artillery officer with 1st Cavalry Division Artillery, works closely with Polish officers during Avenger Triad 24 on 11 September 2024 in Bolesławiec, Poland.
 Avenger Triad 24 was a U.S. Army Europe and Africa command post exercise with U.S. Army, NATO, and multinational organizations held 9-19 September 2024 in multiple locations in Europe.
 Incorporating lessons learned from Austere Challenge 24, this exercise implemented operational concepts, doctrine and procedures to increase readiness, enhance interoperability, employ new concepts, and inform regional planning.
 (Photo by Staff Sgt.
 Jasmine McCarthy, U.S. Army)

-away the location of participants, exposing them to the risk of being targeted by enemy fires.
-This concern is rational, as we use electronic warfare to identify and target enemy command nodes, and surely the enemy would do the same.
+would do the same.
 However, while this may be true of such communication types as HF and VHF radios, the emissions given off by pLEO satellite systems like Starshield are harder to detect.
-Such pLEO systems transmit in a common commercial bandwidth, which makes them hard to detect amidst the ambiance of most modern countries.
-This is one of the reasons that Starlink is being used so effectively in Ukraine.
-Also worth noting, the electronic signature of such
+Such pLEO systems transmit in a common commercial bandwidth, which makes them hard to detect amidst the ambience of most modern countries.
+This is one of the reasons that Starlink is being used so effectively in Ukraine.18 Also worth noting, the electronic signature of such systems does not grow in strength as the number of users increases, therefore running a distributed CAR over upper TI using Starshield will not create emission spikes for enemy targeting.